DrLucyRogers/WhereIsMyBus/README.md

 #WhereIsMyBus
-WhereIsMyBus - alerts when your bus is 3-6 mins away from your bus-stop.
+WhereIsMyBus - visual alert when your bus is 3-6 mins away from your bus stop.
 When not in use, it becomes a #Cheerlights light.
 Used on Project #WhereIsMyBus (link)

 Project Uses: